hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/HEADERS_EXERCISES.md

 ## Exercise 3
 (Note: it's probably going to be easiest to do this exercise in postman)

-There's an endpoint on the module5.ml server - `GET /image-upload`.
+There's an endpoint on the module5.ml server - `POST /image-upload`.
 I'd like you to upload an image to it.
 The image must be a png or a jpeg, but otherwise, it doesn't really matter what it's an image of.
 To upload a file like an image using postman, under the "body" tab, select "binary", and choose a file from your file system.

 Now that you've selected a file, set the content type header to match the file format.
 If you don't know what the mimetype is for your file, look it up online!